DailySoccer/EpicEleven/README.md

     java version "1.7.0_51"

 - You need to install the Play framework.
 I recommend using homebrew:

     $ brew install play

+ - You need to install mongodb

+    $ brew install mongo

 - To run the server: